 - We make most of our income by selling organic vegetables, pastured pork, and grass-finished lamb at the Decorah Farmers Market and through a CSA.
 This is mostly what you’ll help us accomplish.

 - We’re in the process of developing a no-till system in our vegetable fields!
 This means plenty of hand work, some record keeping of our experimentation, and with any luck, more resilient and healthy soil.

 - We have 200+ chestnut, hazelnut, and hickory-pecan trees, 30+ fruit trees, raspberries, strawberries, and asparagus already established.
 We’ll be caring for them for several more years before they produce a crop.

-- In 2020 we will establish a 2.5 acre hyper-diverse apple orchard in collaboration with Driftless Traditions.
+- In 2020 we established a 2.5 acre hyper-diverse apple orchard.
+Looking forward to fruit in a few years!

 - We rotationally graze a flock of 16 katahdin-dorper ewes on most of our 22 acres.
-The lambs are grass-finished and certified organic.
+The lambs are grass-finished.

 - We rotationally pasture feeder pigs on a few acres near the nut tree plantings.
 We feed them organic grain and vegetable scraps in addition to what they root up.

 - We host the Queer Farmer Convergence annually.
 In 2019, 55 queer farmers from across the country camped out here for a weekend and had a blast!

 - We’re hoping to build human culture along with our agriculture, and are always looking for ways to connect people to this piece of ground.

 If you’re interested in helping us grow food in 2021, and helping us build a farm that gets even better year by year, contact us!